Borislav-Test/Borislav-Test/README.md

 # Hi there, I'm Borislav👋

 ## I'm a Student!
-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#, Unity Engine and Blender
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Master Unity
+- 🥅 2022 Goal: Master Unity Engine and create a game
 - ⚡ Fun fact: I love to create digital art by using Adobe Photoshop

 ### Connect with me: